nickav/pinkprint/README.md

 The before hook gets run before the templates files are generated.

-A good place to add extra variables to the context, register handlebars helpers and so on.
+A good place to add extra variables to the context, register helpers and so on.

 #### after(pinkprint)